lucypero/lucypero.github.io/about.md

 I like systems programming and game development.
 My hope with this website is to be a place for interesting articles about stuff
 I find cool or interesting, and for showing off some of the stuff I'm working on.

 I'm also into video games quite a lot.
+Here's my [gaming log](/blog/gaming-log.html) where I log things about all the games I beat.

 Check out my [Github profile](https://github.com/lucypero/) maybe